Master of Computing (Advanced)

 This program is professionally accredited by the Australian Computer Society.

-Entry requirements and degree stucture
+Entry requirements and degree structure

 ANU Master of Computing students with a GPA greater than 6/7 may transfer to the Master of Computing (Advanced) with up to 48 units of credit.
 To transfer, students require a GPA of 6/7 in the first 48 units of course work attempted as well as the approval of the Program Convener and an identified supervisor for the research theses.